Pranav543/metabuild-hackathon-project/README.md

 For the prototype, we have a quite short investment duration (7 days), but any real system should configure this for several months and use a time-averaged value to encourage long-term improvements

 This document provides a high-level overview of the project.
-You can also [read more about the tech stack](./TECH_STACK.md), or get information on [how to run this code](./DEVELOPMENT.md)
+You can also get information on [how to run this code](./DEVELOPMENT.md)

 ## Data Sources